aftersound/weave/docs/lifecycle-management-under-cap-component-structure.md

 }
 ```

+There is nothing wrong with it, the thing is it's still rigid, IMHO.
+In some scenarios, service application needs to be softer when changes
-There is nothing wrong with it.
-But in some scenarios, building services through virtualization is more powerful way, because it can
+are needed.
+Building services through virtualization is more powerful way, because it can boost engineering efficiency and consistency with
-boost engineering efficiency and consistency with regard to building and operating services.
+regard to building and operating services.

 ## Summary
 This article goes though the list of entities involved in {CONTROL,ACTOR,PRODUCT} component structure, and it also roughly describes how